 5. Look at company’s website

-Today a websites is the face of any company, more so for the company that makes websites.
+Today a website is the face of any company, more so for the company that makes websites.
 Look at the websites of the firms you are considering.
-You don't necessarily have to be in love with the website.
+You don’t necessarily have to be in love with the website.
 Check and make sure it is professional, easy to navigate, and communicates clearly what the company does.
 If a website is still fully coded in Flash, it might be wise to hire someone else.

 6. Look at company’s portfolio